-Assembly
+Assembly Procedure

 - 1. Check shipping list against actual parts to make sure all items were received.
 Review drawing package and familiarize yourself with the assembly and part numbers.
-Read the entire Manual before proceeding. - 2.
-Park truck on a level surface (use bubble level).
+Read the entire Manual before proceeding. - Park truck on a level surface (use bubble level).
 The truck should be as close to the final driving weight as possible.
-If ballast must be added to achieve the 4540 kg [10,000 lbs.] minimum weight, add it at this time.
+If ballast must be added to achieve the 5000 kg [11,025 lbs.] minimum weight, add it at this time.
 The ballast must be properly anchored to the truck to keep it in place during an impact.
 Ideally an adequately sized truck that requires no ballast should be used. - 3.
 Before assembling the Alpha TMA, the truck must first be equipped with a rigid underride frame attached to the rear of the truck frame.
 Refer to Underride Assembly drawing for minimum requirements.
-The existing underride frame must be capable of withstanding an impact load of 200 k-N [45,000 lbs.] along the lower member.
+An existing underride frame must be capable of withstanding an impact load of 200 kN [45,000 lbs.] along the lower member.

-Parts and materials are supplied with the TMA for installing an underride that meets the requirements specified (See Underride Assembly drawing) if the truck is not equipped with and underride, or if the existing underride cannot withstand the load.
+Parts and materials are supplied with the TMA for assembling an underride that meets the requirements specified (see Underride Assembly drawing) if the truck is not equipped with an underride, or if the existing underride cannot withstand the 200 kN [45,000 lbs.] load.

-A. All welding shall be performed by a welder certifiable to AWS D14.3-82 or AWS D1.1 and in accordance to Underride Assembly drawing.
+Warning: All welding shall be performed by a welder certified to AWS D14.3-82 or AWS D1.1 and in accordance to Underride Assembly drawing.